 In Microsoft Excel 2016, things have changed a little bit.
 To connect to an OData source, you still go to the Data tab, but then you choose New Query > From Other Sources > From OData Feed.

 You now get a popup where you can specify the URL to the OData feed.
-For this example, I again use the demo application http://odata-demo.live.wem.io/odata/.
-Make sure you add that last slash at the end of the url!
+For this example, I again use the demo application https://odata-demo.live.wem.io/odata/.

 After you click on Connect, you will get a popup where you can choose which tables you want to import into Excel.
 In my case I choose “Select multiple items“, and select all tables.
 Next, click on Load.

 The panel “Workbook Queries” will appear on the right side of excel.
 This panel will list all the tables you chose to import.
 When you hover over these tables, a popover will appear that will preview the data and allow you to edit the query.
 This allows you to apply filters, and to combine data from multiple tables.
 In my case I simply want to import all the data from the

 Companies table, so I click on the three dots (•••) and choose the option Load To….